-TP holders are required to relinquish their temporary protection in Malta by writing to the International Protection Agency.
+TP beneficiaries wishing to move to another EU MS are required to relinquish their temporary protection in Malta by writing to the International Protection Agency.
 This also applies for TP holders wishing to move to Malta.
-Specifically, the International Protection Agency states that, "Malta is connected to the EU TP solidarity platform and data of persons granted TP in Malta is regularly being uploaded to the system.
-In the case of a hit with another Member State, the competent authorities of that Member State are notified accordingly so that the TP status and residence permit in that Member State can be withdrawn/de-registered.
+Specifically, the International Protection Agency stated that, "Malta is connected to the EU TP solidarity platform and data of persons granted TP in Malta is regularly being uploaded to the system.
+In the case of a hit with another Member State, the competent authorities of that Member State are notified accordingly so that the TP status and residence permit in that Member State can be withdrawn/deregistered."

-Without prejudice to the above, it is recommended that before requesting TP in Malta, the person concerned confirms that he/she is eligible for TP in Malta and informs the competent authorities of the Member State where he/she was originally granted TP of his/her intention to request TP in Malta."16
+Without prejudice to the above, it is recommended that before requesting TP in Malta, the person concerned confirms that he/she is eligible for TP in Malta and informs the competent authorities of the Member State where he/she was originally granted TP of his/her intention to request TP in Malta."